wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 It is life itself, the urge to grow in knowledge and experience.

 It is the choices you make that are wrong.
-To imagine that some little thing — food, sex, power or fame — will make you happy is to deceive yourself.
+To imagine that some little thing — food, sex, power, fame — will make you happy is to deceive yourself.
 Only something as vast and deep as your real self can make you truly and lastingly happy.

 **Q:**&ensp;Since there is nothing basically wrong in desire as an expression of love of self, how should desire be managed?